The time of year that most of us has anticipated is upon us. Halloween Season. And nothing’s more important than the Halloween Horror Nights Icons.

 Law enforcement beg to differ.
 In short, the creeper vibes are here.

-His serial killer tendencies started at the tender age of 8 when he would shoot at animals with a BB gun while he also started his film career around this time.
+His serial killer tendencies started at the tender age of 8 when he would shoot at animals with a BB weapon while he also started his film career around this time.

 He happened to capture human suffering on film.
 His film debut disgusted people so much that he was cast out of his home country in eastern Europe.